 Select a few columns instead of all columns

-Let’s see the scenario where we do not need to fetch all the columns instead only required columns.
+Let’s see the scenario where we do not need to fetch all the columns instead of only required columns.
 See the below query.

 select AppName, AppCategory from Apps

 We are only selecting the AppName and AppCategory from the Apps table.
 See the output.

 Select distinct (unique) records from columns